Constitutional Lessons From the Wal-Mart / Tracy Morgan Tragedy

 The consequence of Roper’s choices profoundly and tragically affected the lives of countless people who were involved in the crash on the New Jersey turnpike early that summer morning which took the life of writer and comedian James “Jimmie Mack” McNair and seriously injured actor and comedian Tracy Morgan and several others.

-Nearly three years later, life seems to have moved on.
+Years later, life seems to have moved on.
 Perhaps now, with the perspective afforded by time, we can take stock of what learning is to be gained by such a tragic loss.

 At AccidentPlan we study these incidents carefully and pass the information on to our clients so that all may benefit from the findings.